MicrosoftDocs/msix-docs/msix-src/app-installer/How-to-create-custom-app-installer-ux.md

 2) Go to your Package Files and add a new folder under your Package root called &#39;Msix.AppInstaller.Data&#39;

-3) Add your MsixAppInstallerData.xml file to your newly created folder.
+3) Add your MSIXAppInstallerData.xml file to your newly created folder.

 4) Save your MSIX Package – be sure to increment the version and sign the package

 ## Troubleshooting

-- The file must be named MsixAppInstallerData.xml
+- The file must be named MSIXAppInstallerData.xml
-- The file must be in the folder named MsixAppInstallerData
+- The file must be in the folder named MSIXAppInstallerData
 - The folder must be underneath the Package root of the package files
 - Check your OS version and your App Installer version
 - Double check the validity of your xml file